-In November 2015 MZI commissioned a mineral sands mine at Keysbrook which is 70km south of Perth.
-During 2016 the project has been ramping up to its initial production target of 96ktpa of leuxcone and zircon concentrate comprising 38ktpa of L88, 29ktpa of L70, and 29ktpa of zircon concentrate.
-It has contracted sales of 70% of initial output.
-At current mineral sands prices the initial production rate is expected to generate revenue in excess of \$60.0 million pa.
+In November 2015, MZI commissioned a mineral sands mine at Keysbrook which is 70km south of Perth.
+During 2016 the project was expected to ramp up to its initial production target of 96ktpa of leuxcone and zircon concentrate comprising 38ktpa of L88, 29ktpa of L70, and 29ktpa of zircon concentrate.
+However, despite the project being completed on time and within budget, the operating performance in 2016 was disappointing with production being 55-60% of design capacity and operating costs being above budget.
+Performance in 2016 was affected by below design level recoveries in the WCP (necessitating an additional 48 spirals to be installed), and mining problems caused by equipment breakdown, long haul distances and noise restrictions limiting 24 hour operations.